-Leibowitz was born in Smithtown, New York.
-He earned a bachelor’s degree in human development from Cornell University and his medical degree from the Tel Aviv University Sackler School of Medicine New York State/American Program.
-He completed residencies at the Zucker Hillside Hospital in Queens and the Albert Einstein College of Medicine’s Long Island Jewish Health System.
-He then did a Fellowship at the children’s gender clinic at Boston Children’s Hospital with colleague Laura Edwards-Leeper.
-In 2013 he took a similar position at the Ann & Robert H. Lurie Children’s Hospital in Chicago.
-In 2015 he was recruited to Nationwide Children’s in Columbus, Ohio.
+Scott Farrell Leibowitz was born on May 20, 1978 in Smithtown, New York.
+Leibowitz earned a bachelor’s degree from Cornell University and a medical degree from the Tel Aviv University Sackler School of Medicine New York State/American Program.
+Leibowitz completed residencies at the Zucker Hillside Hospital in Queens and the Albert Einstein College of Medicine’s Long Island Jewish Health System.
+Leibowitz then did a Fellowship at the children’s gender clinic at Boston Children’s Hospital with colleague Laura Edwards-Leeper.
+In 2013 Leibowitz took a similar position at the Ann & Robert H. Lurie Children’s Hospital in Chicago.
+In 2015 Leibowitz was recruited to Nationwide Children’s in Columbus, Ohio.

 2018 Atlantic article